niooii/osu/README.md

 ### LSTM-based RNN
 Works fine, but sometimes will tap twice for trickier sequences.

+### WIP
+More models are still being implemented, including a WGAN with gradient penalty, and an adversarially trained VAE.

 **Model weights will be made public soon, along with datasets.**

 # Replay playback (and running locally)